truck

 truck (plural trucks)

-1. (obsolete, often used in plural sense) Small, humble items; things, often for sale or barter.
+1. (obsolete, often, in the plural) Small, humble items; things, often for sale or barter.

 4. (usually with negative) Social intercourse; dealings, relationships.